 Cisco is the VoIP system supported by this Co-Ser.
 Annual hardware and software maintenance is required.
 Basic global features are included in the original installation.
 Districts that participate in this service have the ability to set up Informacast (mass notification system for emergencies).
 The cost for implementation of this service varies based on each district’s needs.

 Virtual Learning Technical Support [Extension]

-Ulster BOCES Ed Tech provides and maintains the technology that facilitates and supports distance, blended, and online learning as well as Educational Media.
+Ulster BOCES Ed Tech provides and maintains the technology that facilitates and supports virtual learning opportunities as well as Educational Media.
 In addition, streaming or archiving IP videoconferencing, multi-site voice, and/or video interaction is included.
 This technology has become the foundation of the Educational Media Service Co-Ser 501 and Model Schools: Virtual Learning Co-Ser 415.
 Ed Tech works with districts to ensure effective connectivity.
-Professional development courses, virtual field trips, and other activities that utilize this technology are available through other Co-Sers.
+Professional learning courses, virtual field trips, and other activities that utilize this technology are available through other Co-Sers.
 Access to troubleshooting on district-owned virtual learning is available.
 Participation in this service is required to be a part of the Model Schools: Virtual Learning Co-Ser 415 and Educational Media Co-Ser 501.000.

 Printer/Copier Support [Extension]

 This service supports districts with network printer/copier planning, purchasing, installation, and maintenance.